 For acquiring the largest shells, males have to be larger and much more dominant.
 Since she should lay her eggs within the empty shells in order to breed, the female's body size should stay small.
 If she becomes too big, she would not fit in the shells and therefore unable to breed.
 The female's small body size is indeed likely to aid her in locating an unoccupied shell.
 Larger shells, whereas favored by females, are frequently in short supply.
 As a result, the female's growth is restricted by the size of the shell, and she can actually adjust her growth rate depending on shell size availability.
 In other words, the capacity of a male to acquire large shells is proportional to his size.
 The more shells a male can obtain, the bigger the shells he can collect.

-3. Can you provide common examples of sexual dimorphism in animals?
+3. What are some examples of sexual dimorphism in animals?

-8. How is sexual dimorphism typically assessed or measured in scientific studies?
+8. Why is sexual dimorphism important in evolution?